Transfer Requirements & Process

-- Transfer coursework must be completed at an accredited degree-granting institution; coursework completed in vocational, technical, performance or professional programs are not considered.
+- Transfer coursework must be completed at an accredited degree-granting institution; coursework completed in vocational, technical, performance or professional programs is not considered.

 - Transfer students are required to complete at least two years of full-time enrollment at Stanford in order to attain a bachelor's degree from the university.

-Transfer credit is reviewed and awarded by the Stanford University Office of the University Registrar according to Faculty Senate policy.
-While Stanford has no articulation agreements with any college or institution, we have found that a course generally receives transfer credit at Stanford if it meets the following conditions:
+Transfer credit is reviewed and awarded by Stanford's Office of the University Registrar according to Faculty Senate policy.
+While Stanford has no articulation agreements with any college or institution, a course generally receives transfer credit if it meets the following conditions:

 - It is completed at an accredited institution

 - It is substantially similar to courses offered at Stanford

 - It is completed with a grade of C- or better

 - It does not duplicate, overlap or regress previous coursework